 There are all kinds of activities, resources, and media available to astronomy buffs.
-This is surprising, considering that astronomy is not only one of the oldest fields in science but also widely considered one of the most fascinating.
+This isn't surprising, considering that astronomy is not only one of the oldest fields in science but also widely considered one of the most fascinating.
 While there are numerous magazines, books, and computer programs dedicated to giving burgeoning astronomers all the information they can handle, nothing is quite as exciting as sharing your love for astronomy with other like-minded people.
 This is why there are so many astronomy clubs that specialize in uniting people together under the love of astronomy.

 While there are certainly astronomy clubs that operate on the national level, these may not be preferable to those of us who want to get outside and look at the stars with potential new friends.
 This is why finding local astronomy clubs is usually a better choice for somebody who wants to share their love of the cosmos.
 Finding an astronomy club is not a very difficult task.
 Every major city and nearly every small town has at least one form of astronomy club that can be found with minimal searching.
 The perfect tool to help you find these clubs is the internet.